25.5 MB (2.4 MB compressed)

 3442 x 2588 pixels

 29.2 x 21.8 cm ⏐ 11.5 x 8.6 in (300dpi)

 AMI IMAGES / SCIENCE PHOTO LIBRARY AMI IMAGES / SCIENCE PHOTO LIBRARY

 Cholera bacteria.
 Coloured scanning electron micrograph (SEM) of Vibrio cholerae bacteria.
-These Gram-negative rod-shaped bacteria have a single polar flagellum (long, hair-like structures), which they use to propel themselves through water.
-They are the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
+These Gram-negative rod-shaped (bacilli) bacteria are the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
 V. cholerae produces a toxin that causes diarrhoea and severe dehydration, which may be fatal if left untreated.

 Model release not required.
 Property release not required.